L M N O

 interview with Anne Lonnberg about her work on

-Unfortunately Lonnberg never took up Swedish from her father, but she speaks
+Unfortunately Lonnberg never took up Swedish from her father,

 both English and French fluently so the interview was done in English.

 Below is a clip from a Greek talk show where was reunited with Greek actor

 Yannis Voglis after 42 years.
 Very nice to watch.

 Below both brothers:

 A Prayer for the Dying

 Get Real (1998) and